We place an emphasis on your home care, as you are the person most responsible for the health of your mouth and smile.

 Diet – consuming less sugary food and drinks helps prevent decay

-The bacteria in plaque on the teeth use simple sugars such as sucrose or table sugar, maltose, glucose, fructose etc, as a source of energy.
+The bacteria in plaque on the teeth use simple sugars such as sucrose (table sugar), maltose, glucose, fructose etc, as a source of energy.

 When various bacteria have a supply of sugar for fuel, they produce acids as a by-product which can slowly dissolve the calcium and other mineral components out of the enamel in a process known as demineralisation which makes the enamel first chalky then ultimately can progress to a hole which we would refer to as a cavity.

 After each time we consume some sugar-containing foods, where plaque is present in sufficient quantity, this acid attack can continue for a couple of hours after eating.
 It only takes a relatively small amount of sugar to trigger this occurring.

 Therefore the less frequently we consume sugar-containing foods (even if we don’t regard them as being especially sugary or sticky) the less opportunities there are for cavities to form.